The best meal replacement for breakfast is a contentious topic that always seems to invite polarizing views.

 You should most definitely consider starting your day with a real meal that gives you the energy, the mental clarity and the focus to power through the next few hours at least.

-Real food is probably the best way to do it.
+Real food is probably the best way to do it, and there are several healthy foods for men and women alike if you don't have qualms about hitting the kitchen.
 But how many of us have the time and energy to wake up in the morning and cook a four course breakfast?

 Probably none of us do.